igneus/In-adiutorium/README.markdown

 - `/` chants from the ordinary, psalter and proper of seasons (temporale)
 - `/antifony`, `/invitatoria` partial files for some of the larger materials in `/`
-- `/antifonar` books and booklets typeset with LaTeX, pulling in scores from various LilyPond files as needed
+- `/antifonar` books and larger booklets typeset with LaTeX, pulling in scores from various LilyPond files as needed
+- `/sesity` booklets for Lauds and Vespers of Sundays and major feasts (one hour per booklet, all proper chants and common tones included)
 - `/commune` chants from the common of saints
 - `/sanktoral` chants from the proper of saints
 - `/spolecne` shared LilyPond definitions